munificent/game-programming-patterns/book/data-locality.markdown

 </aside>

 Given the subtitle you just read a minute ago, you can probably infer the solution.
 Instead of *checking* the active flag, we'll *sort* by it.
 We'll keep all of the active particles in the front of the list.
 We can also easily keep track of how many active particles there are.
-Then our update loop is beatiful:
+Then our update loop is beautiful:

 ^code update-particles